BShraman/GenAIRAG-Airflow/README.md

-This project demonstrates the use of Apache Airflow for orchestrating Gen AI workflows, integrated with a Gradio application for user interaction.
-The project includes custom Docker images, Airflow DAGs, and a Gradio application.
-Orchestration is done via Airflow, and embedding and chart features are implemented using the OpenAI API.
+This project showcases the integration of Apache Airflow and Generative AI (Gen AI) workflows, offering a seamless orchestration solution coupled with an interactive Gradio application for user engagement.
+It includes custom Docker images, well-structured Airflow DAGs, and a responsive Gradio interface.
+By leveraging Apache Airflow for workflow orchestration and the OpenAI API for embedding and charting functionalities, the project demonstrates a powerful and modular framework for building and managing Gen AI-driven pipelines.

 ## Project Structure